-On Thursday, Russian lawmakers unanimously approved a bill that bans all forms of what authorities deem as LGBTQ “propaganda” across media, cinema, books, and advertisements.
-The bill also prohibits Russians from promoting or “praising” homosexual relationships or publicly suggesting that they are “normal.”
+The bill bans all forms of what authorities deem as LGBTQ “propaganda” across media, cinema, books, and advertisements.
+It also prohibits Russians from promoting or “praising” homosexual relationships or publicly suggesting that they are “normal.”

 What does the “gay propaganda” bill say?

 The new “gay propaganda” bill expands on existing legislation that was adopted by the Kremlin in 2013 to promote “traditional” family values in Russia.
 The 2013 law prohibited depictions of homosexuality, same-sex unions, and “non-traditional sexual relations” to be shown to minors.
 The new bill would extend those restrictions to all ages.